sachinsadasivan/algorithms-and-data-structures/README.md

 | ------------- |:-------------:| -------:| -------:|
 | O(n)     | O(n) | O(1)   | O(1)    |

+Accessing and searching elements in Queue will scale linearly.
+Inserting and deleting items in a Queue is constant in terms of time complexity even if the number of elements in the linked list increases considerably.

 # 5. Tree

 Tree data structures look like tree structures.
 Trees are hierarchical in nature.